jsr6720/goodreads-csv-to-md/posts/2019-06-07-developing-the-leader-within-you-2.0.md

 ## My Review 4/5

+### Date Read
+2019/06/07

+### Date Added
+2019/05/14

-An update to the original.
+My Thoughts: An update to the original.
 I found that maxwell still has a great message.
 But I liked the first edition better. <br/><br/>In a nutshell.
 Always be growing.
 Always be learning. <br/><br/>Nothing meaningful or worthwhile happens by accident.
 Those journeys are always uphill.

 ---